AOR vs. EOR: How to Choose the Right Model

 Say that your company is launching a new product and needs a UX designer, copywriter, and video producer—but only for a 3-month project.
 Full-time hires aren’t practical, and independent contractors could be the right fit.
 However, treating them like employees might lead to worker misclassification audits or legal consequences.

-That’s where you need an AOR.
+That’s where you need an Agent of Record.

 An AOR doesn’t employ your contractors—they act as your compliance partner, handling tax filings, labor laws, and contractor agreements so you can focus on driving projects forward.